Human Saliva Samples

 Compliance & Quality Assured

 Sanguine utilizes two internationally-recognized IRBs (Advarra and WCG IRB) for review and approval of all study protocols, specific study documentation, and study participant facing information.
-Both Advarra and WCG IRB are organized and operates in compliance with: FDA, OHRP, International Conference on Harmonization (ICH) and Association for the Accreditation of Human Research Protection Programs (AAHRPP).
+Both Advarra and WCG IRB are organized and operates in compliance with: FDA, OHRP, and International Conference on Harmonization (ICH).

 Sanguine operates under an electronic informed consent process which executes 21 CFR part 11 compliant e-signatures, and Sanguine systems interacting with study participant information are HIPAA-compliant.